ckp5566/JGitTest/README.md

 This is a android project that use jgit as library.
 We create a sample Activity to execute the jgit APIs

-ToDo:
+# ToDo:
-1. update git repository
+1. Update git repository
-2. support ssh
+2. Support ssh
-3. commit and push commit to remote
+3. Commit and push commit to remote